 B. vs. Advocate South Suburban Hospital, et al., No. 13 L 8700

-SETTLEMENT: $ 6,900,000.00
+RECOVERY: $ 6,900,000.00

 H. v.
 Duff - 80 L 24276

 Child running into street struck by auto which failed to reduce speed to avoid an accident, resulting in brain damage.

 JURY VERDICT: $6,591,344.00

 M. v.
 Northwestern Medical Foundation, et al., No. 04 L 000944

 On or about 4/20/02 a chest x-ray of the left lung was read by Dr. Wiggins as normal.
 Dr. Kirby saw something suspicious in the upper left quadrant of the lung and called another radiologist who also read the film as normal.
 No physician followed up nor advised M., a law professor, of possible abnormalities despite thirteen (13) subsequent visits to Dr. Kirby.
 On or about April 29, 2003, lung cancer was finally diagnosed from a follow-up x-ray.
 The lesion grew from one (1) centimeter to 6 x 9 centimeters and metastasized to other parts of her body.
 She died on April 11, 2004.
 M. died from the undiagnosed lung cancer with a delay in treatment of over one year.
 The lung cancer went from non-metastatic and curable to metastatic and non-curable due to the delay.

 A. v.
 Advocate Health and Hospitals corporation, etc., et al., No. 01 L 09320